 Whittaker remarks, “It’s good for the academics and the nice little studies that show it’s not harmful […] good for all these radical left-wingers that want sexual emancipation for everyone […] I don’t care […] Even if you could prove to me, sort of Minority Report-style that it wouldn’t be harmful, I’m not going to allow that to happen.
 That’s never going to happen.”
 He closes this segment with a powerful statement: “I just think it’s one of those topics that, […] the emotion kicks in at such a high level, I don’t know that anyone’s ever going to get past it.”

 While Whittaker’s evidently distressing imagining of that is never described for the interviewee or the viewers, his sentiment echoes Diederik F. Janssen, MD, a cultural anthropologist who has produced the largest cross-cultural anthropological survey of youth and intergenerational sexuality ever conducted (2002).
 “Society,” he wrote, “will not be checkmated by the facts of life” (2013).

-After the Rind et al. controversy some two decades ago, multiple scholarly articles dissected the condemned paper, with one bearing the telling title “Politically Incorrect, Scientifically Correct.”
-(2000) Influential queer theorist Kathryn Bond Stockton, after discussing the controversy in her 2009 book The Queer Child, neatly captures this disturbing zeal to cast out evidence.
+After the Rind et al. controversy some two decades ago, multiple scholarly articles dissected the analysis of the condemned paper, with one bearing the telling title “Politically Incorrect, Scientifically Correct.”
+(2000) Influential queer theorist Kathryn Bond Stockton, after discussing the controversy in her 2009 book on The Queer Child, neatly captures this disturbing trend of casting out evidence.
 “Congress,” Stockton notes, “has acted only once to resolve against science: in order to say that children must be harmed.” (p.
 70) In the fallout over Walker’s research into preventing legally defined CSA, the Anglophone masses appear to have voiced their preferred outcome.